RickyTheBiz/TTR-Multitoon-Controller-for-Linux/README.md

 # TTR-Multitoon-Controller-for-Linux
 This program has been tested on Ubuntu 14.04.
 It will likely run on other flavors of linux but dependency packages names may differ.
 This is a very rudimentary program so feel free to improve upon it.
+Please note that there are now 2 versions.
+The recommended one is the main folder and a new "legacy" one is inside the folder called "legacy".
+I updated the method of getting the window id for what window to send the keys to but it is not compatible with every system.
+Kubuntu 14.04 and 14.10 do not work with the new method.
+Kubuntu 15.04 is tested to work with the new method.
+If you use a different distro I recommend trying the new one to see if it works for you and if it doesn't to use the "legacy" one.

 #####How to use it:
 1. Open two instances of Toontown Rewritten and load your toons.